confluentinc/cp-ansible/UNPRIVILEGED_INSTALL.md

 - All service account users are members of the `confluent` group.
 - The user running the installation is `acme-install`
 - The service accounts running the Confluent components are:

--- `acme-kafka` for zookeepers and brokers
+  - `acme-kafka` for zookeepers and brokers
--- `acme-schema-registry` for Schema Registry
+  - `acme-schema-registry` for Schema Registry
--- `acme-connect` for Connect
+  - `acme-connect` for Connect
--- `acme-connect-replicator` for Replicator
+  - `acme-connect-replicator` for Replicator
--- `acme-ksql` for ksqlDB
+  - `acme-ksql` for ksqlDB
--- `acme-rest` for REST Proxy
+  - `acme-rest` for REST Proxy
--- `acme-control-center` for Control Center
+  - `acme-control-center` for Control Center
--- and so on...

 **Application Files and Folders**
 These folders and empty files needs to be created before running the install.
 We create empty files because the installation process will not be able to change their ownership and group.